jainishan2323/poll-ui/README.md

 # Poll UI :thumbsup:   :thumbsdown:

-This UI allow users to vote their opinion regarding on a question. :rocket:
+This UI allow users to vote their opinion on a question. :rocket:

 #### What's been done:
 1. Doughnut Chart to track user's response and updates dynamically.